MaddHacker/output-manager/README.md

 - Output using one of several levels.
 Each has a short and a long name.

 # The LogLevels
-As with most logging systems, there have been several levels defined to allow for grainular output.
+As with most logging systems, there have been several levels defined to allow for granular output.
 In order from most verbose to least verbose, those are:
 - `TRACE` => only used for those really hard problems and lots of information
 - `DEBUG` => used to provide more development focused output
 - `INFO` => used to provide information to the consumer of the output